noiseprotocol/noise_spec/noise.md

  * 56-byte Curve448 ephemeral public key
  * Encrypted payload - minimum 18 bytes (2 for padding length, 16 for MAC; more if padding or handshake extensions are sent)

-Following this are any number of application messages:
+Following this are any number of transport messages:

- * 1-byte zero branch number for application message
+ * 1-byte zero branch number for transport message
- * 2-byte length field for application message
+ * 2-byte length field for transport message
  * Encrypted payload - minimum 18 bytes

-The final application message is the same, except with branch number 255 instead of 0.
+The final transport message is the same, except with branch number 255 instead of 0.

 **`Noise_Curve25519_AESGCM_InteractiveXX_TwoStreams`:**